September officially ends summer and welcomes fall in France. The weather is still warm, but cozy.

 Sample local treats in these stalls, such as mussels, french fries, and waffles.
 Buy and take home some wine, cheese, pastries, and chocolates.

-After enjoying the food, be sure to visit one of France’s largest fine arts museum – the Palais des Beaux-Arts de Lille.
+After enjoying the food, be sure to visit one of France’s largest fine arts museums – the Palais des Beaux-Arts de Lille.

 5. Enjoy the beaches in Nice